shopsys/shopsys/docs/extensibility/extending-form-from-plugin.md

 # Extending Form From Plugin
-Sometimes your plugin needs some extra information to be included in an entity, for example, you need to track the weight of products.
+Sometimes, your plugin needs some extra information to be included in an entity.
+For example, you need to track the weight of products.
 This can be solved by extending the entity CRUD model with your custom sub-form.

 To do so you should implement [`PluginCrudExtensionInterface`](https://github.com/shopsys/shopsys/blob/master/packages/plugin-interface/src/PluginCrudExtensionInterface.php) and [tag the service in a DI container](http://symfony.com/doc/current/service_container/tags.html) with `shopsys.crud_extension` tag.
-The tag should have a `type` attribute defining which CRUD model should be extended (eg. `"product"`).
+The tag should have a `type` attribute defining which CRUD model should be extended (e.g., `"product"`).

 Each form extension has its label, form type and methods for managing the form data.

-For more information about working with plugins you can see [shopsys/plugin-interface](https://github.com/shopsys/plugin-interface) repository.
+For more information about working with plugins, you can see [shopsys/plugin-interface](https://github.com/shopsys/plugin-interface) repository.

 ## Example
-As an example usage we will use `HeurekaProductCrudExtension`.
+As an example usage, we will use `HeurekaProductCrudExtension`.

-First you need to add your form type that you want to show in administration. (eg. `product-feed-heureka/src/Form/HeurekaProductFormType.php`)
+First, you must add your form type you want to show in administration. (e.g., `product-feed-heureka/src/Form/HeurekaProductFormType.php`)
 ```php

 //...